Pizza Babka

 (Yes.
 The answer is yes.)

+So what is babka dough, and how is it different from pizza dough?
 I answered this briefly in my chocolate babka recipe which kicked off this whole babka endeavor.
 But in short, classic babka dough is rich with eggs, milk, and butter.

 My babka dough recipe (which makes two loaves) contains 1 cup of milk, 2 eggs, and 12 tablespoons of butter.
 I looked at zillion different pizza dough recipes in comparison (like Food Network’s Giada de Laurentiis recipe, King Arthur Flour recipe, and Bon Appetit’s recipe), and none contain any milk, eggs, or butter whatsoever.